SouCode/Discord-Alchemy/README.md

 EE-Alchemy is a Python-based Discord bot that provides users with real-time information on the stock market.
-Users can request information on trending stocks, stocks in a specific sector, or information on a specific stock.
-The bot also provides sector news, information on upcoming stock earning dates, and tutorials on trading tools and patterns.
+Users can request information on trending stocks, trending market news, trending sectors, Options Data and information on a specific stock.
+The bot also provides information on upcoming stock earning dates, and tutorials on trading tools and patterns.

 Getting Started